 The Suri Tribe Experience

-He quickly shifted his AK47 when he noticed me starring at the barrel which was jolting from side to side as we navigated the bumpy gravel road enroute to Surma territory, home the Suri people.
+He quickly shifted his AK47 when he noticed me starring at the barrel which was jolting from side to side as we navigated the bumpy gravel road en route to Surma territory, home the Suri people.
 I wasn’t fazed though… it doesn’t take long to get comfortable and immerse oneself in a new setting.
 I think that’s the best way to travel; be open to everything, expect different norms, adapt and embrace it.
-I did however offer this particular gun wielding man a water and some left-over crackers to be on the safe side.
+I did, however, offer this particular gun-wielding man a bottle of water and some left-over crackers to be on the safe side.

 Our expedition to Ethiopia was to photograph the tribes of the Omo Valley, the Suri Tribe in particular.
 The Suri people are semi-nomadic cattle herders and live on the west side of the Omo River.
 Due to their remoteness, the Suri Tribe is one of the least visited of the Omo Valley’s tribes.
 They are arguably the most beautifully decorated and are renowned for their incredibly ornate decoration of themselves, which they achieve through painting, scarification and adornment with flowers and other natural objects.